 18 | Put things back in their place

-Cleaning up the house and staying on top of daily clutter will be a lot easier if you and your family gets into the habit of returning things to their home.
-If you find that you continue to have clutter piles building in different spots throughout the home (i.e. kitchen table, bench-tops, front door), then take note of what these things usually are and make it your mission to find a home for them.
+Cleaning up the house and staying on top of daily clutter will be a lot easier if you and your family get into the habit of returning things to their home.
+If you are constantly finding clutter piles are building throughout your home (i.e. kitchen table, bench-tops, front door), then take note of what these things usually are and make it your mission to find a home for them.

 Related Post: Organised entryway ideas for a calmer start to your day